 Protesters have focused much attention on the banks financing the construction of the pipeline, including Wells Fargo, and raised concerns about Wells Fargo’s commitment to environmental sustainability, the rights of indigenous peoples, and the company’s process for making investments in energy projects.

 The Seattle City Council’s Feb.
-7 vote to sever ties with Wells Fargo after its financial-services contract with the bank ends in 2018 was the first such action by a municipality specifically over the pipeline.
+7 vote to sever ties with Wells Fargo after its financial-services contract with the bank ends in 2018 was the first such action by a municipality specifically over the pipeline, and has been followed by some other municipalities.
 A column in the Puget Sound Business Journal questioned that decision, highlighting Wells Fargo’s multi-faceted contributions to the community, region and state, and the illegality and discriminatory nature of basing lending decisions to qualified applicants on the economic sectors their businesses represent or an individual’s political views.

 These are the essential facts regarding Wells Fargo’s involvement in the Dakota Access Pipeline.